MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 Based on the different scaling modules in DLRM, there are two distinct approaches.
 One approach is the scaling cross module, i.e. scaling up the feature interactions module that integrates user and item information. \cite{zhang2024wukong} introduces a stackable Wukong layer for scaling up. \cite{guo2023embedding} employ a multi-embedding strategy to address the embedding collapse, thereby enhancing the model's scalability.
 The other approach is the scaling user module, where only the user part is scaled up, making this approach more inference-friendly. \cite{zhang2024scaling, han2024enhancing} reduce online inference costs by scaling only user representations and caching or broadcasting them to different items that will be estimated. \cite{shin2023scaling, yan2025unlocking} design a pre-training method for user representations, demonstrating scalability in downstream tasks.

-The counterpart to DLRM is GRM. \cite{zhai2024actions} validate the scaling law through HSTU with scaling up to trillion-level parameters. \cite{deng2025onerec} use semantic coding to replace traditional ID representations, combining DPO optimization with HSTU to replace the cascaded learning framework with a unified generative model.
+The counterpart to DLRM is GRM. \cite{zhai2024actions} validate the scaling law through HSTU with scaling up to trillion-level parameters. \cite{deng2025onerec} use semantic coding to replace traditional ID representations, combining DPO optimization with a transformer-based framework to replace the cascaded learning framework with a unified generative model.